 - If visiting in the winter after Thanksgiving, the hours are extended in the evening allowing more time to explore the videos and bookstore.
 The holiday lights are the focus as the garden is lit up and offers a live nativity, activities, and extra snacks.

-- Don’t endure the crowd; go to another section and wait outsmart the crowd.
+- Don’t endure the crowd; go to another section and wait for the crowd to spread out.

 - Feel free to leave the exhibits to go check out a video and go back.
 You will have to do quite a bit of backtracking, but I don’t know of another way to do it if you want to see everything.

-- This museum is a lot of reading with very few interactive displays.
-While there are artifacts, specimens, and dioramas, I suggest you leave this museum for the bigger kids.
+- This museum has a lot of reading with very few interactive displays.
+While there are artifacts, specimens, and dioramas, I suggest you leave this museum for the bigger kids if you only have nonreaders or younger.

 - Look at the entrance for detailed, full-colored workbook for kids to complete during their visit based on their age.
 These are only $2; it is also available online to print ahead of time if you want.
 Honestly, we were so overwhelmed by the information that reading extra and filling out worksheets was undoable.
 I do plan on working through them at home using the book of signs that we got at the bookstore.
 This is also available to download through the website if you want to prepare ahead of time.